-Access to the exhibition area is via a ramp or two steps with handrail.
-The first three rooms of the exhibition are fully accessible with wide openings between rooms.
+Access to the exhibition area is via two steps with handrail.
+The first three rooms of the exhibition have wide openings between rooms.
 The fourth room is accessed via three steps and a 610mm doorway.
 Access to the fifth room is via a 610mm doorway.

 The final exhibition room containing information about the stained glass can be accessed from the ante-chapel via a 670mm doorway.

 The exhibition area is well lit with accessible information panels.